 A subnet mask is used to determine which bits are part of the network number, and which bits are part of the host ID (using a logical AND operation).
+The term "subnet" is short for "subnetwork".

 A subnet mask has 32 bits.
 If a bit in the subnet mask is a "1" then the corresponding bit in the IP address is part of the network number.
 If a bit in the subnet mask is "0" then the corresponding bit in the IP address is part of the host ID.